Elderly lady receives vaccination in the upper arm

 Story

 Men are more susceptible to a number of chronic infections, while women, in turn, are more likely to overreact to infections.
 The underlying reason and why it needs to be taken into account more in clinical practice in the future.
 Am I more likely to have a mild case of pneumonia or is it more likely to be life-threatening?
 What is my risk of side effects from COVID-19 vaccination?
 Do I belong to a group of people who are more likely to contract chronic viral hepatitis than others?
 The answers to these questions vary – depending on your sex and gender.
-Hospitalised for pneumonia, males are twice as likely as females to need to be transferred to intensive care (Source).
+Hospitalised for pneumonia, males are twice as likely as females to need to be transferred to intensive care (see list of sources).
 Females, in turn, are more than twice as likely as males to suffer side effects from the COVID-19 vaccine.
 And chronic hepatitis B is more common among males than among females.

 08.12.2023